Probiotic FAQs

 - acidophilus is the species

 There are thousands of different strains of bacteria.
-As of now, the Human Microbiome Project has isolated and sequenced 1,300 reference strains from the human body.
-However, some strains are well-known, and scientists are learning more about the specific benefits of individual strains.
-Our new probiotic line puts this new scientific knowledge into practice with formulas created with specific strains for specific health benefits.
+As of now, the Human Microbiome Project has isolated and sequenced over 2,000 reference strains from the human body.
+However, some strains are well known, and scientists are learning more about the specific benefits of individual strains.
+Our probiotic line puts this new scientific knowledge into practice with formulas created with specific strains for specific health benefits.

 Is there a minimum number of strains I should look for?

-There is no research to support a minimum number of strains is needed for health.
-There is some new research, however, to support that a diverse microflora (having many different strains of bacteria in your gut) is associated with health.
+There is no research to support a minimum number of strains needed for health.
+However, scientists agree that a diverse microflora (having many different strains of bacteria in your gut) is associated with overall wellness.

 Do different strains result in different health benefits?

-Different probiotic strains have been studied for their ability to provide benefits in different areas.
+Yes, different probiotic strains have been studied for their ability to provide benefits in different areas including digestion, immune health and even mood.
 Our products were formulated taking this research into account.

 Do probiotics need to be refrigerated?